Burning Man: 1980s

-By 1988, Larry Harvey formally named the summer solstice ritual "Burning Man", by titling flyers for the happening as such; to ward off references such as "wicker man", referring to the practice of burning live sacrifices in wicker cages.
-Harvey has stated that he had not seen the 1973 cult film The Wicker Man until many years after and that it did not inspire the action.
+By 1988, Harvey formally named the summer solstice ritual "Burning Man" by titling flyers for the happening as such.
+This was done to ward off references to "wicker man", the reputed Celtic pagan practice of burning live sacrifices in human-shaped wicker cages.
+Harvey has said that he had not seen the 1973 cult film The Wicker Man until many years after and that it did not inspire the action.